mindy-tran/FiveTwelve/README.md

 was inspired by the more challenging sliding tile game Threes.

+I included the completed code I did for the project with the files forked from UO.

 ## Game Play

 The game is played on a 4x4 grid.
 Initially tiles containing the value 2 are placed randomly on the grid.
 In each turn, the player may move all the tiles left, right, up, or down.
 Tiles will slide as far as possible in the indicated direction, stopping when they reach an edge of the grid or when they meet a tile with a different value.
 If a tile meets another tile with the same value, it absorbs the other tile (adding the value of the other tile to its own, thereby doubling), and *continues moving*.